-- Center for Resolutions usually holds a fall and spring mediation training in-house every year, and we can also hold specific trainings for employees of an organization upon request.
+- Center for Resolutions usually holds a fall and spring mediation training in-house every year.
+We can also offer customized trainings for organizations upon request.

 - Basic Mediation training is a 24 hour seminar that involves hands on, dynamic interaction and extensive practice.

 - Through the Basic Mediation Training, participants gain the following skills:

 - Understanding the dynamics of conflict